-A list of Peer Tutors for a specific class subject can be obtained by contacting the Office of Student Services at Tel:1-800-922-7337 ext 139 or Email: firstname.lastname@example.org .
+A list of tutors for a specific class subject can be obtained by contacting the office of Student Services at Tel:1-800-922-7337 ext 139 or Email: firstname.lastname@example.org.
 Peer tutoring sessions take place on campus.

-Faculty Tutorial and Midterm/Final Review session schedules are posted throughout the College and are available by consulting the current Tutor schedule.
+Faculty tutoring and midterm/final exam review session schedules are posted throughout the college and are available by consulting the current tutor schedule.

 Q: IF I HAVE A COMPLAINT ABOUT A TUTOR OR ABOUT THE PROGRAM IN GENERAL, WHOM SHOULD I CONTACT?

-The New York College Tutor Program works hard to provide students with the best possible assistance.
-If you have complaints or suggestions, please do not hesitate to contact the Office of Student Services at Tel:1-800-922-7337 ext 139 or Email: email@example.com .
-All comments are confidential; we will not disclose your name to the tutors or anybody else.
+The New York College of Health Professions tutor program works hard to provide students with the best possible assistance.
+If you have complaints or suggestions, please do not hesitate to contact the office of Student Services at Tel:1-800-922-7337 ext 139 or Email: email@example.com.
+All comments are confidential as the college will not disclose the name of any student that files a complaint.